ozemreozdemir/SQL-1/readme.md

 b.
 Write out an equivalent in relational algebra without using the join operator

 5. pS.C1, R.C2(s?1(R) ??2 S)
-where  ï ?1  = (R.C2 = ëAí) ï ?2 = (R.C1 = S.C2)
+where  ‚Ä¢ ?1  = (R.C2 = ‚ÄòA‚Äô) ‚Ä¢ ?2 = (R.C1 = S.C2)
-ï Write out equivalent SQL and test this SQL using relations R and S that you create for this example.
+‚Ä¢ Write out equivalent SQL and test this SQL using relations R and S that you create for this example.
-The relations R and S in RelationalAlgebraAndSQL.pdf and RelationalAlgebraAndSQL.sql donít quite work because their column types do not match for this assignment.
+The relations R and S in RelationalAlgebraAndSQL.pdf and RelationalAlgebraAndSQL.sql don‚Äôt quite work because their column types do not match for this assignment.